GreenFlag31/pdf-to-image-generator/README.md

 | pdf-to-png-converter | +5%     | +20%     | +40%      |
 | pdf-to-img           | +5%     | +20%     | +40%      |

-_For a PDF of approx. 10 pages, this library is 20% faster than pdf-to-png-converter and 20% faster than pdf-to-img._
+_For a PDF of approx. 10 pages, this library is 20% faster than pdf-to-png-converter and 20% faster than pdf-to-img.
+Tested with default options._

 ## Getting started